Pages

 Interview_stuffs

-Standard vs extended Access list
+Standard vs Extended Access list

 In networking, access control lists (ACLs) are used to control the traffic that is allowed or denied through a network device, such as a router or a switch.
 There are two main types of access control lists: standard access lists and extended access lists.
 Here are the key differences between them: